 Professional Grooming Tubs

 As the name implies, these bathtubs are used mostly by professional groomers and vets.
 They are made of stainless steel and are extremely durable.
 The shape is also different from conventional portable dog tubs; I cannot stop thinking that my dog might scream whenever I see these professional grooming tubs at my vet’s office.
 Take a look at the following picture, you will understand what I mean:

 Luckily, in spite of the expensive price tag, these professional dog grooming tubs do have many luxuries that help make professional grooming jobs so much easier.

 4. Dog Bath Mat

 Regardless where you bathe your dog: whether in a sink, laundry tub or portable dog tub, it is a safe practice to put a towel or dog bath mat down on the bottom of the tub so your dog has something to grip during their bath.

 A towel is used to dry your dog off after the bath.
-Don’t just use any bath towel, use one of those absorbent dog towels which you can find on Amazon or at most pet stores.
+Don’t just use any bath towel, use one of those absorbent dog towels which you can find on Amazon or at most pet stores (click here to see my recommendation).

 6. Pet Grooming Dryer

 Pet grooming dryers can be used together with an absorbent dog towel to dry your dog after the bath.
-Make sure you use dryer specifically designed for pets such as Go Pet Hair Dryer.
+Make sure you use dryer specifically designed for pets such as the Go Pet Hair Dryer.
 Don’t use the human hair dryer because the noise and heat can be too much for some dogs.

 How to Bathe Your Dog: Step-by-Step

 You have prepared everything that you need to bathe your dog.
 The next step is to start bathing your dog right away.
 Take a look at the video below to learn how to bathe your dog in the right way:

 After The Bath